bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 ## Timeout

-In case of a timeout, CUBIC follows Reno TCP to reduce *cwnd*
+In case of a timeout, CUBIC follows Reno to reduce *cwnd*
 {{!RFC5681}}, but sets *ssthresh* using {{{β}{}}}*<sub>cubic</sub>*
 (same as in {{mult-dec}}) in a way that is different from Reno TCP
 {{!RFC5681}}.